|

 the importance of stratospheric ozone in affecting surface ozone

 concentrations.
-His current work continues to focus on the use
+His work continues to focus on the importance

-the importance of stratospheric and background ozone, as well
+of stratospheric and background ozone, as well as the different

-as the different behavior of human health and vegetation exposure
+behavior of human health and vegetation exposure metrics as a

-metrics as a function of surface ozone trends.
-In 2017, Dr. Lefohn
+function of surface ozone trends.
+In 2017, Dr. Lefohn published

-published an important paper with several international investigators
+an important paper with several international investigators dealing

-dealing with the behavior of various human health and vegetation
+with the behavior of various human health and vegetation exposure

-exposure metrics and how they behave differently in trends analyses
+metrics and how they behave differently in trends analyses due

-due to their dependence on different parts of the distribution
+to their dependence on different parts of the distribution of

 Dr. Lefohn served on the first Steering Committee of the international